Twentieth century U.S. history, LGBT culture, African American history, urban nightlife

-Eric is the creator of Wearing Gay History, an online digital archive which explores the history of lesbian, gay, bisexual, and transgender communities through t-shirts.
+Eric is the creator of Wearing Gay History, an award-winning online digital archive and museum which explores the history of lesbian, gay, bisexual, and transgender communities through t-shirts.
 He currently serves on the Board of Directors of the Rainbow History Project, which collects and preserves LGBT history in metropolitan Washington DC.
 He also is a regular contributor to OutHistory, a site and blog dedicated to uncovering the queer past.

 Student Project Award, National Council on Public History, 2016